Noviat/noviat-apps/account_journal_lock_date_nov/README.rst

 account journal lock date
 =========================

-This module is inspired by the OCA account_journal_lock_date 11.0 module but contains a couple of significant changes:
+This module is inspired by the OCA account_journal_lock_date 11.0 module.

-- No dependency on 'account_permanent_lock_move'
+Differences compared to the OCA 13.O account_journal_lock_date module:

-- By default a lock date on a journal will lock operations for all users, including the Financial Advisor (can be relaxed via an inherited module).
+- Single Lock Date field.
+By default a Lock Date on a journal will lock operations for all users, including the Financial Advisor (can be relaxed via an inherited module).
+- The Lock Date will be checked when posting the Journal Entries, hence not while creating draft invoices.